rsyncOSX/RsyncOSXdocs/content/about.md

 ### Applications

-There are four MacOS applications:
+There are three MacOS applications:

 - [RsyncOSX](https://github.com/rsyncOSX/RsyncOSX) a GUI for rsync
-- [The menuapp](https://github.com/rsyncOSX/RsyncOSXsched) for executing scheduled RsyncOSX tasks
+- [The menuapp](https://github.com/rsyncOSX/RsyncOSXsched) for executing scheduled tasks in RsyncOSX

+And a Apple Sandboxed version of RsyncOSX:

 - [RsyncGUI](https://github.com/rsyncOSX/RsyncGUI) an Apple Sandboxed version of RsyncOSX
-- [RcloneOSX](https://github.com/rsyncOSX/rcloneosx) a GUI for rclone

 All applications are compiled with support for macOS 10.15 - latest version of macOS.